 6. Change from one Medicare prescription drug plan to another.

 Did the number of prescriptions change, or do you need better coverage?
-Not all Part – D prescription insurance plans are created equal; different plans can cater to having more coverage during one or more of the four stages to your Part – D coverage.
-Medicare has a 4 stage structure to how you pay for prescriptions throughout the year.
+Not all Part – D prescription insurance plans are created equal; different plans can cater to having more coverage during one or more of the four stages of your Part – D coverage.
+Medicare has a 4 stage structure for how you pay for prescriptions throughout the year.
 Get the plan that fits your needs best.

 7. You can opt-out of Medicare prescription drug coverage altogether.